jwl-7/c0de_gr1nd/python_explanations/is_number_palindromic.md

 ```

 ## Explanation
-* The solution uses a simple approach of comparing the integer _x_ to a copy of it in reverse order, if the two numbers are the same, then _x_ is a palindrome
+* The solution uses a simple approach of comparing the integer _x_ to a copy of it in reverse order; if the two numbers are the same, then _x_ is a palindrome
 * Python slicing notation follows the syntax: ```a[start:stop:step]```
 * ```a[::-1]``` steps backwards through the entirety of a, thus reversing a